Kienzle, Dr Benjamin

 - Relations between Europe & Iran and between Europe & India

-Dr Kienzle is happy to offer PhD supervision in all areas related to his research interests.
+Dr Kienzle is happy to offer PhD supervision in the following broad subject areas:

 Dr Kienzle is a Lecturer in Defence Studies and an Associate Researcher at the Centre for Science & Security Studies (CSSS) at King’s College London.
 He is also a member of the Observatory of European Foreign Policy, an international research group based in Barcelona.
 His current research focuses on multilateral security cooperation, in particular in Europe.
 Dr Kienzle has published articles in this area in a number of international peer-reviewed journals such as International Affairs, Cooperation and Conflict, Mediterranean Politics and the Journal of World Trade.
 He is also a contributor to a number of handbooks and edited volumes in both English and Spanish about European security policies.